 - A wife placing a joint in her shoe and entering a jail to visit her husband.

-- Handing a friend an ecstasy tablet at a licenced premises and advising them that it is Panadol.
+- Handing a friend an ecstasy tablet at a licensed premises and advising them that it is Panadol.

 What the Police Must Prove

-To convict you of Aggravated Supply of a Dangerous Drug, the prosecution must prove each of the following matters beyond a reasonable doubt:
+To convict you of Aggravated Supply of a Dangerous Drug, the prosecution must prove beyond a reasonable doubt:

 Possible Defences for Producing A Dangerous Drug